Culture of Australia: Popular music

 Johnny O'Keefe became the first Australian rock and roll artist to reach the national charts with his 1958 hit "Wild One".
 While American and British content dominated airwaves and record sales into the 1960s, local successes began to emerge, notably The Easybeats and The Seekers.
-The Bee Gees and AC/DC rose to prominence in Australia before going on to international success.
+From the 1970s onwards, pub rock, which grew out of the Australian pub scene, began to gain prominence and established home-grown bands, "whose lyrics were locally specific and about issues that everyday Australians could relate to".
+In this context, the Bee Gees and AC/DC rose to prominence in Australia before going on to international success.
 Australian performers continued to do well at a local and international level into the 1980s, for example Cold Chisel, INXS, Nick Cave, Crowded House, Midnight Oil and Little River Band.
 Held since 1987, the ARIAs are Australia's premier music awards.
 Silverchair, Powderfinger, AC/DC, John Farnham, Jimmy Barnes, the Bee Gees, Savage Garden, Tina Arena, Vanessa Amorosi and Kylie Minogue are among the most successful artists in the awards' history.
 Singer-songwriter Paul Kelly, whose music style straddles folk, rock, and country, has been described as the poet laureate of Australian music.
 Spurred in part by the national expansion of ABC youth radio station Triple J, a string of successful alternative Australian acts have emerged since the 1990s, including You Am I, Gotye, Sia and Tame Impala.

-Australian country music has developed a style quite distinct from its American counterpart, drawing more on Celtic folk and the Australian bush ballad tradition.
+Australian country music has developed a style quite distinct from its American counterpart, drawing more on local folklore like the Australian bushranging tradition.
 Pioneers of popular Australian country music include Tex Morton in the 1930s and Smoky Dawson from the 1940s onward.
 Known as the "King of Australian Country Music", Slim Dusty released over 100 albums in a career spanning almost six decades; his 1957 hit "A Pub With No Beer" was the first Australian single to go gold.
 Dusty's wife Joy McKean penned several of his most popular songs.
 Other notable Australian country music performers include John Williamson who wrote the iconic song "True Blue", Lee Kernaghan, Adam Brand and Kasey Chambers.
 Olivia Newton-John and Keith Urban have attained success in the United States.
 The Tamworth Country Music Festival is held annually in Tamworth, the "Country Music Capital of Australia".
 During the festival the Country Music Association of Australia holds the Country Music Awards of Australia ceremony awarding the Golden Guitar trophies.

 Dance

 The ceremonial dances of Indigenous Australians recount stories of the Dreamtime and have been performed for thousands of years.
+They usually consist of short, intensive rhythmic and imitative sequences, accompanied by chants alluding to the myth of the characters danced, clapping with the hands or, sometimes, with a didgeridoo.

 Bush dance is a traditional style of Australian dance with strong Celtic roots influenced by country music.
 It is generally accompanied by such instruments as the fiddle, accordion, concertina and percussion instruments.